dqromney/markups/projects/training/amazon/aws/aws.md

 | MSP | Managed Service Providers |
 | EBS | Elastic Block Store |

-- Acronyms
-    - EC2 - Elastic Cloud Compute 2
-    - MVP - Minimum Viable Product - See progress from the start, instead at the end of a long process.
-    - PoC - Proof-of-Concept
-    - IAM - Identity Access Management
-    - AWS - Amazon Web Services
-    - APN - Amazon Partner Network.
-It is a resource providing APN Partners with the tools and content they need to grow their businesses on AWS.
-May include independent software vendors (ISVs).
-Provide hardware, connectivity services, and software solutions that are hosted on or integrated with the AWS Cloud.
-    - ROI - Return on Investment
-    - SaaS - Software as a Service, i.e. Salesforce
-    - TCO - Total Cost of Ownership
-    - PaaS - Platform as a Service
-    - ISV - Independent Software Vendors (Saas, PaaS, Developer Tools, Management, Security)
-    - MRR - Marginal Rate of Return or Monthly Recurring Revenue
-    - POA - Partner Opportunity Acceleration
-    - PDR - Partner Development Representative (First point of contact, and helps with on-boarding)
-    - PDM - Partner Development Manager (Manages the relationship between you and AWS)
-    - MDF - Market Development Funding (Support marketing efforts)
-    - NACL - Network Access Control Lists (on the Subnet level)
-    - VPC - A logically isolated virtual network in the AWS cloud.
-You define a VPC’s IP address space from ranges you select.
-    - MSP - Managed Service Providers
-    - EBS - Elastic Block Store

-- Terms
+### Amazon Terms
 - AWS Landing Zone
     - A Secure and well architected multi-account AWS environment.
 - Minimum Viable Product
     - See progress from the start, instead at the end of a long process.
 A functional product or solution with just enough features to satisfy a customer's requirements at initial adoption, and leaves room for feedback as you get more complex.
 PoC -> MVP (Production-Level)
 - Data Lakes - A large storage repository that holds data in their original format prior to being parsed and analyzed.
 Examples are: Hadoop which is designed to hold huge amounts of data.
 - AWS Regions
     - Separate, isolated geographic areas that contain available zones.
 - AWS Availability Regions
     - A Region designed to be isolated from the other AWS Regions.
 This design achieves the greatest possible fault tolerance and stability.
 You can think of AWS regions as fairly independent collections of data centers within a specific geographic area.
 An AWS region, thereby, can be thought of as a collection of availability zones.
 - AWS Availability Zones
     - A good way to think about availability zones is to consider an AZ as equivalent to a data center.
       Isolated locations within a geographical region, containing one or more data centers.
 - AWS Well-Architected Framework
     - It is a resource to help you design solutions following AWS best practices.
 - AWS edge locations
     - Locations designed to deliver content to end users.
 - EC2 "Memory Optimized" instance type
     - Designed to deliver fast performance for workloads that process large data sets in memory.
 - EC2 "General Purpose" instance type
     - Provides a balance of compute, memory and networking resources, and can be used for a variety of diverse workloads.
 - EC2 "Compute Optimized" instance type
   - Ideal for compute bound applications that benefit from high performance processors.
 - Rehost: lift and shift
     - Consists of a simple transfer of application resources from an on-premises data center to the AWS cloud.
 - Shard Responsibility Model (Principles)
     - AWS is responsible for securing the physical network infrastructure.
     - Customers are responsible for securing their applications and data.
 - APN Consulting Partners
     - APN Consulting Partners help customers design, architect, build, migrate, and manage their workloads and applications on AWS.
     - APN Consulting Partners include Managed Service Providers (MSP).
 - Amazon S3 Glacier
     - A low-cost object storage server designed for data archiving.
 - Containers
     - Containers package applications's code, configurations, and dependencies into a single object.
 - Amazon Simple Storage Service or S3
     - Amazon S3 is an object storage service that can be used to store and retrieve any amount of data, at any time, from anywhere on the web.
 - Serverless Architectures
     - Serverless architectures run applications without provisioning, maintaining, and administering servers.
 - Amazon Elastic Block Store
     - Amazon EBS provides persistent block level storage volumes for use with Amazon EC2 instances.